 Our business names registration service allows you to register business names nationally, online.
-You can register your business name through ASIC Connect, our online service portal.
+You can register your business name using our online service, ASIC Connect.

 Before you start

 The application takes an average of 15-20 minutes to complete.
 You can choose to save and exit the application if you cannot complete it in one sitting.
 If you do, the information you entered will be saved for 90 days, but the business name you entered will not be held and will be available for someone else to register.

 You can resume your application by logging into your account.
 Go to 'myTransactions' under the 'Lodgements & Notifications' tab to resume your application.

 Business name registration is case sensitive.
 You must enter the name exactly as you would like it to appear on the register.

 For example, if your business name is John's Plumbing, then you must enter 'John's Plumbing' into the registration transaction.